Somerton Man

-The Somerton Man was an unidentified man whose body was found on 1 December 1948 on the beach at Somerton Park, a suburb of Adelaide, South Australia.
+The Somerton Man is an unidentified man whose body was found on 1 December 1948 on the beach at Somerton Park, a suburb of Adelaide, South Australia.
 The case is also known by the Persian phrase tamám shud (تمام شد), (Note: Tamám was misspelt as Tamán in many early reports, and this error has often been repeated, leading to confusion about the name in the media.
 While the words that end The Rubaiyat are "Tamám Shud" (تمام شد), it has often been referred to as "Taman Shud" in the media, because of a spelling error in early newspaper coverage or police reports which has persisted.
 In Persian, "tamám" (تمام) is a noun that means "the end", with shud (شد) being an auxiliary verb indicating past tense, giving the translation of 'tamám shud' as "ended" or "finished".) meaning "It is over" or "It is finished", which was printed on a scrap of paper found months later in the fob pocket of the man's trousers.
 The scrap had been torn from the final page of a copy of Rubáiyát of Omar Khayyám, a poetry book.

 Following a public appeal by police, the book from which the page had been torn was located.
 On the inside back cover, detectives could read indentations left from previous handwriting: a local telephone number, another unidentified number, and text that resembled a coded message.
 The text has not been deciphered or interpreted in a way that satisfies authorities on the case.

 Since the early stages of the police investigation, the case has been considered "one of Australia's most profound mysteries".
 There has been intense speculation ever since regarding the identity of the victim, the cause of his death, and the events leading up to it.
 Public interest in the case remains significant for several reasons: the death occurred at a time of heightened international tensions following the beginning of the Cold War; the apparent involvement of a secret code; the possible use of an undetectable poison; and the inability or unwillingness of authorities to identify the dead man.

-On 26 July 2022, University of Adelaide professor Derek Abbott, in association with genealogist Colleen M. Fitzpatrick, concluded the man was Carl "Charles" Webb, an electrical engineer and instrument maker born in 1905, based on genetic genealogy from DNA of the man's hair.
+On 26 July 2022, University of Adelaide professor Derek Abbott, in association with genealogist Colleen M. Fitzpatrick, claimed the man was Carl "Charles" Webb, an electrical engineer and instrument maker born in 1905, based on genetic genealogy from DNA of the man's hair.
 South Australia Police and Forensic Science South Australia have not verified the result, although they were hopeful of being able to do so.